Wall Street drifts higher after upbeat U.S. business surveys

 By Medha Singh and Sruthi Shankar

-Aug 21 (Reuters) - Wall Street's main indexes nudged higher on Friday with the tech-heavy Nasdaq notching another record high, as data highlighted the pockets of strength in the U.S. economy.
+Aug 21 (Reuters) - Wall Street's main indexes inched higher on Friday, with the tech-heavy Nasdaq on track for another record close, as the latest data pointed to some pockets of strength in the U.S. economy.

-Business activity snapped back to the highest since early 2019 in the United States in August as companies in both the manufacturing and services sectors saw a resurgence in new orders, IHS Markit surveys showed.
+Business activity snapped back to the highest since early 2019 in the United States in August, according to IHS Markit surveys, as companies in both manufacturing and services sectors saw a resurgence in new orders.

 Another report showed U.S. home sales rose at a record pace for a second straight month in July and home prices hit all-time highs.